-Your World empowers young people to become leaders and agents of change
+Your World Empowers Young People to Become Leaders and Agents of Change

-• Participants gain crucial skills in problem-solving, communication, and creativity, preparing them to tackle some of the world’s challenges.

-• Many past projects have led to sustainable initiatives that continue to make an impact on local communities, highlighting the programme’s growing influence.
+- The winner of the 2025 ‘Your World’ competition by British Council Partner Schools is Scoris International School from Uganda.
+Their project addressing unemployment among women in their country was selected from 642 entries submitted by 3,210 students across 34 countries.

-DHAKA, Bangladesh, May 07, 2025 (GLOBE NEWSWIRE) -- The British Council celebrates the 10th edition of Your World, a global video-making competition designed to equip young people with the skills to address the world’s most pressing challenges.
+LAGOS, Nigeria, May 07, 2025 (GLOBE NEWSWIRE) -- The British Council celebrated the 10th edition of Your World, a global video-making competition designed to equip young people with the skills to address the world’s most pressing challenges.

 This initiative empowers students to develop critical thinking and creativity, applying cross-curricular knowledge to bring their learning to life and drive change in their communities.

-“Your World Competition was an educational and extremely productive experience.
-We’re delighted to be crowned the national winner from Bangladesh.”

-In this year’s competition, 642 projects were submitted by 3,210 students from 34 countries.
 Your World continues to raise the bar, demonstrating the power of education in preparing young people to become global leaders.
-The theme of this edition, “Skills for Sustainability – Equipping All Youth for the Future,” aligns with the United Nations Sustainable Development Goal 4: Quality Education and underscores the importance of equipping students with the tools to address global sustainability challenges.
+The theme of this edition, ‘Skills for Sustainability – Equipping All Youth for the Future,’ aligns with the United Nations Sustainable Development Goal 4: Quality Education and underscores the importance of equipping students with the tools to address global sustainability challenges.

-Over the past 10 years the competition has engaged 30,000 students, driving impactful social action projects that have reached millions across local communities.
-By empowering this new generation, the British Council supports the growth of confident, creative, and collaborative future leaders.
+The British Council’s Your World competition helps students develop essential academic, creative and life skills, while also giving students the confidence to propose solutions to real-world sustainability challenges.
+By empowering this new generation, the British Council supports the growth of confident, creative and collaborative future leaders.

 Empowered to lead